ewoks-kit/ewoksorange/README.md

-# EwoksOrange: Pypushflow binding for Orange3
+# EwoksOrange: Orange binding for Ewoks